byxhy/Explore-Stable-Diffusion/README.md

 File Description
 ------
-01-04 ipynb: Recorded the project implementation process of the project team members.
-In order to complete the creation of text to video, basic theoretical learning, relevant code verification, and the completion of the entire demo process
+01-04 ipynb files: Recorded the project implementation process of the project team members.
+In order to complete the creation of text to video, basic theoretical learning, relevant code verification, and the completion of the entire demo process.

-function code: The code in this folder will be imported by "03-Completed Application in Video Content Creation.ipynb" and is the functional code of the project.
+functioncode folder: The code in this folder will be imported by "03-Completed Application in Video Content Creation.ipynb" and is the functional code of the project.

+Explore the Application of Diffusion Model in Video Content Creation.pptx: Project Presentation Power-Point-File.